Recognizing the Difference between Number and Amount

 With this understanding of how to use “number” and “amount” correctly, go ahead and write that research article or case report with confidence.

 Besides, if you are looking for an AI-driven writing tool to detect the ungrammatical use of “amount” and “number” why not use Trinka—the world’s first language enhancement tool that is custom-built for academic and technical writing.
-It has several exclusive features to make your manuscript ready for the global audience.
+It has several exclusive features to make your manuscript ready for a global audience.
+For extra assurance, using a grammar checker can further refine your writing and help you spot any potential errors..

 Trinka: